Osprey Reality TV

-This spring and summer viewers will have a chance to tune into the second season of nature’s most addictive reality show.
+This summer viewers can tune into the second season of nature’s most addictive reality show.
 Via a live-streaming webcam, watch an osprey family atop a man-made platform along Alabama’s Gulf Coast in Orange Beach.

 Last year, viewers were treated to the antics of osprey couple Allie and Bama as they nurtured two young chicks to maturity.
 While fans can still see the osprey pair this year (click here), we have added a new camera focused on an active man-made osprey nest overlooking Wolf Bay.

-The new camera has an infrared component, which allows fans to watch the nighttime activities of two new feathered stars, Josie and Elbert!
-Named through an online contest held by our partner, Alabama Coastal Foundation, the names were inspired by two nearby Alabama towns, Josephine and Elberta.
+The new camera has an infrared component, which allows fans to watch the nighttime activities of two new feathered stars, Josie and Elbert, and their three chicks.
+Online viewers helped name the babies in a recent online contest.
+The winning names were: Wynken, Blynken and Nod.

 Why Wolf Bay?